rob-x-ai/quaiqi-dashboard/README.md

 `quai.red` is a real‑time dashboard for tracking QUAI ↔ QI conversion rates, USD benchmarks, and historical on-chain pricing.
 The project is forked from [dominant-strategies/quaiqi-dashboard](https://github.com/dominant-strategies/quaiqi-dashboard) and has been extended with RPC batching, Supabase caching, and front-end polish tailored for quai.red.

-> **Support this project ❤️**
-If `quai.red` helps you, consider grabbing some free QUAI through my Kipper tipping app referral: [kipper.money/r/cmevbba2a0001ky04elop2ekn](https://kipper.money/r/cmevbba2a0001ky04elop2ekn), or send directly at `0x0037cc0a803Fe5D9a06047B40F049A3B8b2256AC` (`rob.quai`).

 ## Features

 - **Live conversion quotes** – instant QUAI ⇄ QI rates with slippage-aware calculations.